Computerized Placement Test (CPT)

 - How can I prepare to do my best?

-• The following sample pre-tests are highly recommended: Reading, Sentence Skills, Arithmetic, Science and Algebra.
+• The following sample pre-tests are highly recommended: Reading, Sentence Skills, Arithmetic and Algebra.
 You will need Adobe Acrobat Reader to view these sample tests.

-• OR use the free test preparation information available on the web
+• Use the free test preparation information available on the web.

 - What else do I need to know about testing?